marianaobmorais/portfolio_projects/README.md

 In order to get insights on the data, I need to analyse the datasets and identify the correlation between vaccination and infections and deaths.
 I will explore the following questions:

-- What is the likelihood of being infected and likelihood of dying once infected by country?
+- What is the likelihood of being infected and likelihood of dying once infected per country?
-- How the infection and deaths numbers changed between January 2020 and December 2022 by country?
+- How did the infection and deaths numbers change between January 2020 and December 2022 per country?
 - What is the total death count per continent?
 - What is the likelihood of dying once infected per continent?
 - What is the percentage of population who has recieved at least one COVID-19 vaccine?
-- How have the infection and death rates changed after vaccination started?
+- How have the death rate changed after vaccination started?

 The data exploration was done using **PostgreSQL**.